 The Office of Student Development and Activities provides an annual Leadership Summit for all students that takes place at the beginning of the spring semester.
 The topic varies from year to year, but the theme is always related to leadership.
 Past themes have covered inclusion, privilege, and diversity; personal leadership; motivation and leading through conflict.
 The 2018 Leadership Summit is scheduled for Sunday, February 25th, 12pm-5pm.

 The Peer Leader program is a highly selective leadership opportunity for upper-class students.
 Peer Leaders play a key role in orienting incoming first year students to the College community through serving as mentors and guides during New Student Orientation and as a teaching assistants for the NYC Seminars.
 Peer leaders receive intensive leadership training, an opportunity to network with faculty and staff, and are compensated for their work.
-Students who are interested must complete a written application and participate in an interview.
-Click here to complete your application!
+Students who are interested must complete an online application and participate in an interview.
 The selection process begins in the spring semester.

 Club Officer Training